 Trading Partner Portal: Guatemala

-The United States is the country’s largest trading partner, providing 40% of Guatemala’s imports and receiving 36.1% of its exports.
-In 2016, the United States exported $5.9 billion to Guatemala, including products like petroleum & coal, food manufactures, and chemicals.
-Guatemala is currently the U.S.’s 36th export destination.
-The United States imports almost $4 billion from Guatemala including agricultural products, apparel products, food manufactures, and primary metal manufacturing.
+The United States is the country’s largest trading partner, providing 40% of Guatemala’s imports and receiving about 35% of its exports.
+In 2021, the United States exported $7.99 billion to Guatemala, including products like petroleum & coal, processed foods, chemicals, and agricultural products.
+Guatemala is currently the U.S.’s 35th export destination.
+The United States imports $4.66 billion from Guatemala including agricultural products, apparel products, processed foods, and beverages and tobacco prodcuts.
 (U.S. Department of Commerce)

-As California’s 32nd largest export partner, Guatemala imported over $615 million worth of goods in 2016.
-Petroleum and coal products accounted for 46.5% and textiles & fabrics accounted for 14.5%, while used merchandise and agricultural products were other top categories.
-California imports approximately $670 million from Guatemala, down from $808 million in 2015, including apparel, agricultural and food products.
+As California’s 28th largest export partner, up from 35th in 2020, Guatemala imported over $731 million worth of California goods in 2021.
+Petroleum and coal products accounted for $340 million and used and second-hand merchandise accounted for $53 million, while used textiles and fabrics and processed foods were other top categories.
+California imports approximately $721 million from Guatemala, including apparel, agricultural products and processed foods.
 (U.S. Department of Commerce)

 U.S. – Dominican Republic – Central American Free Trade Agreement

 On August 5, 2004, the United States signed the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) with five Central American countries (Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua) and the Dominican Republic.